-As a result of the combination of these factors and the enactment of the CARES Act, we experienced a decrease in labor availability at several of our facilities during the second quarter.
+As a result of the combination of these factors and the enactment of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), we experienced a decrease in labor availability at several of our facilities during the second quarter.
+While labor availability improved during the third quarter, we continued to experience labor-related disruptions, including several COVID-19-related quarantine absences.
 As we had anticipated, this resulted in a variety of challenges in running our operations efficiently, and we adjusted our production schedules, accordingly.
 We saw similar issues within our supply chain, with certain suppliers temporarily shut down.
 Our procurement teams have worked diligently with our key suppliers to effectively secure safety stock and manage inventory levels and, in some circumstances, have identified alternate suppliers and in-sourcing opportunities in order to mitigate the impact of supply-chain disruptions on production.

 The government-mandated stay-at-home orders and travel and visitor restrictions significantly impacted the Company's sales and marketing activities during the second quarter, with limited ability to attend trade shows and conduct equipment demonstrations and in-person sales meetings.
 In addition, certain customers were unable to take delivery of equipment given travel restrictions and the limited personnel that they had available.
 These factors significantly impacted order intake and operating results during the second quarter.
 However, as the second quarter progressed, many of the government-mandated restrictions that were imposed in states across the U.S. started to ease, albeit at different times, and at different levels.
-With that, and with sales travel slowly resuming, we have seen a commensurate increase in equipment demonstrations, and have noted sequential improvement in our average weekly order intake in both May and June.
+With business-related travel steadily increasing during the third quarter, our sales teams have been able to increase the amount of equipment demonstrations.
+That has helped contribute to sequential order improvement, with our third quarter orders up \$64.5 million, or 32%, compared to the second quarter.

-The timing of production and realization of our backlog, which totaled \$332.7 million as of June 30, 2020, may be delayed or otherwise negatively impacted by our ability to continue to run our operations as an essential business during the COVID-19 pandemic and/or to return to our normal production capacity, faced with the ongoing potential for adverse impacts associated with decreased labor availability, the temporary suspension of production activity mandated or otherwise made necessary by governmental authorities, weakened demand, supply chain disruptions, or other production delays.
-Such factors have adversely affected the comparability of our operating and financial results during the second quarter and may continue to impact comparability in subsequent quarters.
-We are responding accordingly, taking steps to manage through these times, including implementing measures to reduce costs and manage our capital prudently.
+The timing of production and realization of our backlog, which totaled \$319.7 million as of September 30, 2020, may be delayed or otherwise negatively impacted by our ability to continue to run our operations as an essential business during the COVID-19 pandemic and/or to return to our normal production capacity, faced with the ongoing potential for adverse impacts associated with decreased labor availability, the temporary suspension of production activity mandated or otherwise made necessary by governmental authorities, weakened demand, supply chain disruptions, or other production delays.
+Such factors have adversely affected the comparability of our operating and financial results for the three and nine months ended September 30, 2020 with the corresponding periods of the prior year, and may continue to impact comparability in subsequent quarters.
+We are responding accordingly, taking steps to manage through these challenging times, including implementing measures to reduce costs and manage our capital prudently.
 At the same time, we are maintaining our focus on our eighty-twenty improvement initiatives.